Skip to content

 Why Should You Visit Malacca?

-Feeling like you’re in a totally different country, Malacca will give you insight into the local community of Malaysia.
+Feeling like you’re in a different country, Malacca will give you insight into the local community of Malaysia.
 Aside from all the lavish tourist resorts, the city has its vibrant setting in which life is oozing from each nook and cranny.
-Used to be a Portuguese colony, Malacca has been crowned with distinctive architecture and colourful buildings that offer excellent chances to capture exciting photos everywhere you turn; you can find an eye-catching something to see.
-And don’t forget to check out Christ Church, a lot of history, and a peaceful setting.
+It used to be a Portuguese colony; Malacca has been crowned with distinctive architecture and colourful buildings that offer excellent chances to capture exciting photos everywhere you turn; you can find something eye-catching.
+And don’t forget to check out Christ Church, which has a lot of history and a peaceful setting.

 Food in Malaysia is delicious and will not let you down.
-It seems your tummy wants to express itself “I am hungry!”
-Don’t fret— there’s a fantastic selection of eateries and local pubs to be found just about almost anywhere.
+It seems your tummy wants to express itself: “I am hungry!”
+Don’t fret— there’s a fantastic selection of eateries and local pubs almost anywhere.
 Make sure to sample some of the regional cuisines.

 Things to Do: